c6shi/calorie-analysis/README.md

 #### Univariate Analysis
 <iframe src="assets/calorie_histogram.html" width=1000 height=600 frameBorder=0></iframe>
 This is a histogram showing the proportion of recipes with a certain range of calories.
 Each bin is of width 50 calories.
 The graph is heavily skewed right, due to huge outliers, such as a recipe with ~45,000 calories (wow!).
-Most of the recipes have 0 to 1,500 calories.
+Most of the recipes have 0 to 2,500 calories.
+The histogram below shows the bulk of the data (0 to 2,500 calories) in a more visually appealing manner.

+<iframe src="assets/calorie_histogram_zoom.html" width=1000 height=600 frameBorder=0></iframe>

 <iframe src="assets/average_rating_bar.html" width=1000 height=600 frameBorder=0></iframe>
 This is a bar chart showing the frequency of recipes with an average rating between a certain range.
 Most recipes are decent; they are on average rated between 4.0 and 5.0 stars.

 #### Bivariate Analysis
 <iframe src="assets/calorie_rating_box.html" width=1000 height=850 frameBorder=0></iframe>
 This is a group of box plots showing the distribution of calories for each average rating bin.
 Observe many outliers especially for higher ratings, but the majority of each bin has a similar distribution.
+The box plot below shows the bulk of the data (0 to 1,500 calories) in a more visually appealing manner.

+<iframe src="assets/calorie_rating_box_zoom.html" width=1000 height=850 frameBorder=0></iframe>

 <iframe src="assets/calories_tag_histogram.html" width=1000 height=600 frameBorder=0></iframe>
 This is an overlaid histogram showing the distribution of recipes with the `low-calorie` tag compared to recipes without the `low-calorie` tag.
 As one might expect, the distribution of the `low-calorie` distribution is tighter around its center (i.e. a lower variance) compared to the distribution of recipes without the tag.
+The histogram below shows the bulk of the data (0 to 1,500 calories) in a more visually appealing manner.

+<iframe src="assets/calories_tag_histogram_zoom.html" width=1000 height=600 frameBorder=0></iframe>

 #### Interesting Aggregates